pacifics/PassDao/README.md

 # About Security

 - It is necessary to ask to be included in the mailing list in order to participate in the first funding.
 It will help communicating with shareholders and avoid the possibility to fund using "hundreds" addresses.
-Furthermore, funding amount for each partner is limited depending on the balance in ether of the partner address.

-- By allowing fundings (public or private) for each step of the project and by limiting the funding amoubts, we can avoid useless blocked ethers.
-And if the Dao shareholders want to refund a part of the Dao balance, they can vote to send it to a contractor smart contract which will reward shareholders according to their share in Dao.
+- By allowing fundings (public or private) for each step of the project and by limiting the funding amounts, we avoid useless blocked ethers in the Dao.
+It is possible to link a funding proposal with a contractor proposal and which will be completed only if the funding is fueled during a predefined period, unless the Dao is not funded.
+We use this method for the first Project Manager proposal and the primary funding.

 - There is no split function.
 There is one Dao which works according to the democracy law.